Android-Enthusiasts-Jakarta/bootcamp-sad-case-study/README.md

 ## BDD Specs

-### Story: User requests to see the feed
+### Story: User requests to see crypto feed toplist in 24 hours

 ### Narrative #1

 ```
-As a user
+As a online user
-I want the app to automatically load the feed
+I want the app to automatically load the crypto feed
-So I can see the feed
+So I can see the newest crypto feed
 ```

 #### Scenarios (Acceptance criteria)

 ```
-Given a user
+Given the user has connectivity
-When the app is open
+When the user requests to see the crypto feed
-Then the feed is displayed
+Then the app should display the latest crypto feed from remote
 ```